 |

-Some teachers place a large order of basics before coming to Alaska, usually through one of the major bulk Bush grocery shippers like Span Alaska (now owned by parent company of AC Stores)(see below) (hint: mail order prices are high but barge orders are reasonable but only sail in the summer), and then buy things to supplement as needed.
+Some teachers place a large order of basics before coming to Alaska, usually through one of the major bulk Bush grocery shippers like Span-Elite Alaska, which has been serving village residents since 1972.
+Mail order prices are high, but barge orders are reasonable but only sail in the summer, and then buy things to supplement as needed.
 This can be used in combination with the Guerilla Shopping Experience below.

 Smart teachers want to shop at the Anchorage Costco, Walmart, Carr's / Safeway so they can see what selection and brands they carry.
 By shopping their own orders they save money and get more of what they want.
 They then leave the purchased merchandise at the warehouse store and leave instructions to have one of the local expeditors package and send their merchandise out to them.
 Always ask the store supervisors which expeditor they would suggest to use.